Honda CBR600F: CBR600F4 (1999–2000)

 The CBR600F4 was produced between 1999 and 2000.
-It is the last of the CBR600 series of Honda sport bikes to be carbureted.
-An aluminium twin-spar frame which reduced frame weight was used, and the engine crankcase was designed to share the swingarm pivot.
-Through a reduction of internal friction and weight, combined with larger valves, shorter stroke and a bigger bore, higher revs were enabled.
+Known as the CBR600F-X in Europe, it was the last of the CBR600 series of Honda sport bikes to be fuelled by carburettors.
+An all-new aluminium-alloy twin-spar frame which reduced frame weight was used, and the engine crankcase was designed to share the swingarm pivot.
+Through a reduction of internal friction and weight, combined with larger valves, shorter stroke and a bigger bore, higher maximum engine operating revolutions were enabled.
 The spark plug caps had ignition coils built into them.
-Slightly larger carbs were added and the oil cooler was now located by the oil filter.
+Slightly larger carburettor were fitted, and the oil cooler was now located by the oil filter.
 A new suspension had larger 43 mm forks and used Fireblade parts.
-The front brakes were upgraded and the rear wheel increased to 5.5 in with new 3-spoke wheels.
-The F4 is fitted with Honda's HISS engine immobilizer system.
+The dual front disc brakes were upgraded, and the rear wheel width increased to 5.5 in with new three-spoke wheels.
+The F4 was fitted with Honda's HISS electronic engine immobiliser system.

 The phrase "Dedicated to Super Evaluators Dirk Vandenberg and Josef Boyd" are embossed in raised letters on the inside of the F4's upper fairing; the dedication to two of Honda R&D's senior product developers who were killed during the final testing of this model.